-What type of GMC registration is required for entry to foundation training?
+What type of GMC registration is required for entry to the 2-year Foundation Programme (F1)?

 Provisional registration with a licence to practise.

-If you are unsure which registration to apply for, use the GMC’s online applicant registration tool to identify the correct application for you and provide you guidance on the steps you need to take.
-Please click here to use the tool.
+If you are unsure which registration to apply for, use the GMC’s online applicant registration tool to identify which registration status you are eligible for, and for guidance on the steps you need to take.

 Do I need to be provisionally registered with the GMC when I submit my application?

-You will need to have applied for and obtained provisional registration by the start of the programme.
-You are advised to apply for registration at least three months before the start of the programme.
-Applicants are advised to have their GMC registration confirmed before the start of their individual induction and shadowing period.
+No. However, you will need to have applied for and obtained provisional registration by the start of the programme.
+We recommend that you apply for registration at least three months before the start of the programme and have your GMC registration confirmed before the start of their individual induction and shadowing period.

-For further information on applying for registration with the GMC, please visit their website here.
+For further information on applying for registration, please visit the GMC website.

 I have experience of working in a clinical setting, what level of registration will I be eligible for?

-Applicants who have postgraduate experience of working in a clinical setting are advised to liaise with the General Medical Council (GMC) about their registration status.
-For example, applicants who have undertaken a 12-month internship may be eligible for full registration with the GMC, rendering them ineligible to apply for foundation training.
+If you have postgraduate experience of working in a clinical setting, please consult with the GMC about your registration status.
+If you have undertaken a 12-month internship, you may be eligible for full registration with the GMC, which would make you ineligible to apply for the two-year Foundation Programme.

-We would advise you to use the GMC’s online applicant registration tool to identify the correct application for you and provide you guidance on the steps you need to take.
-Please click here to use the tool.
+We would advise you to use the GMC’s online applicant registration tool to identify which registration status you are eligible for, and for guidance on the steps you need to take.

 What is an internship?

 The definition of an internship is a period of pre-graduate or post-graduate clinical experience prior to having a licence to practise medicine unsupervised.
-You can check if your internship is acceptable on the GMC website here.
+You can check whether your internship is considered acceptable for full or provisional registration on the GMC website.

 What are PLAB 1 and 2?

 Please visit the GMC website for more information on the requirements for gaining provisional registration.
-If you have any specific queries in relation to PLAB, please contact the GMC directly as PLAB is regulated by the GMC (not UKFPO).
-Applicants are required to hold provisional registration with the GMC in order work as an F1 doctor, therefore you must follow the GMC requirements for PLAB.
+If you have any specific queries in relation to PLAB, please contact the GMC directly as PLAB is regulated by the GMC (not the UKFPO).

 If I have to complete PLAB, what evidence does my eligibility application form need to provide?